-Compiled/ Reviewed and Updated Author: Chris Woodcock Date: July 2023

-Approval By DMAT Board of Trustees Date:
+Compiled/ Reviewed and Updated Author: Chris Woodcock Date: July 2024 Approval By DMAT Board of Trustees Date: September 2024 Draft until approved

-Next Scheduled Review Date: July 2024

 This Safeguarding and Child Protection Policy is written with due regard to the Department for Education statutory guidance Keeping Children Safe in Education and will be reviewed every time any subsequent guidance is issued by the Secretary of State, or annually, whichever is the most appropriate.
 List of examples and factors within this document are illustrative and may not be exhaustive.